Since this will be kind of a semi-rendering I

 old has done.
 This doesn't evoke trust, the most important thing in a

-to busy too help you out.
+business relationship.
 You get my point.
 Imagine how satisfying is would

 be to nail that fast and dynamic sketch in front of your client with only a